oar-team/nixos-compose/docs/src/install/local.md

 The installation and usage of _NixOSCompose_ differs in function of the state at which the project you are working on is.
-In the case of a new project you will want to install the `nxc` command line tool as it is described in [Local Installation](local.md#local-installationusage).
-If the project you are working on is already using _NixOSCompose_ because you are developing it or in the case of the re-run of an experiment conducted in the past, you will prefer to use the version of `nxc` link to the project, accessing/invoke this specific version of the tool is described in [Linked/project embeded `nxc`](local.md#linkedproject-embeded-nxc)
+In the case of a new project you will want to install the `nxc` command line tool as it is described in [Local Installation](local.md#local-installation).
+If the project you are working on is already using _NixOSCompose_ because you are developing it or in the case of the re-run of an experiment conducted in the past, you will prefer to use the version of `nxc` link to the project.
+Invoking `nxc` in an embedded way is described in [Linked/project embedded `nxc`](local.md#project-embedded-nxc)

 # Requirements